 RELATED READ: Meet Your Dream Sunscreen: Superlight Sunscreen ☀️

 How does sunscreen prevent hyperpigmentation?

 Your skin cells produce excess melanin as a protective measure in response to UV light.
 So, when SPF blocks that light, it also prevents the melanin production in the first place.
-“For any type of unwanted pigment, your dermatologist will recommend sun protection as part of your plan,” explains Todd Minars, a Florida-based, board-certified dermatologist and Assistant Clinical Professor of Dermatology at the University of Miami School of Medicine.
+“For any type of unwanted pigment, your dermatologist will recommend sun protection as part of your plan,” explains Dr. Todd Minars, a Florida-based, board-certified dermatologist and Assistant Clinical Professor of Dermatology at the University of Miami School of Medicine.
 “By blocking your skin's ability to darken those hyperpigmentation regions, you'll achieve a more even tone.”